Moscow: Tsardom (1547–1721)

-The Russian famine of 1601–03 killed perhaps 100,000 in Moscow.
-From 1610 through 1612, troops of the Polish–Lithuanian Commonwealth occupied Moscow, as its ruler Sigismund III tried to take the Russian throne.
-In 1612, the people of Nizhny Novgorod and other Russian cities conducted by prince Dmitry Pozharsky and Kuzma Minin rose against the Polish occupants, besieged the Kremlin, and expelled them.
-In 1613, the Zemsky sobor elected Michael Romanov tsar, establishing the Romanov dynasty.
-The 17th century was rich in popular risings, such as the liberation of Moscow from the Polish–Lithuanian invaders (1612), the Salt Riot (1648), the Copper Riot (1662), and the Moscow Uprising of 1682.
+The Russian famine of 1601–1603 killed perhaps 100,000 in Moscow.
+Between 1610 and 1612, troops of the Polish–Lithuanian Commonwealth occupied Moscow, as its ruler Sigismund III tried to take the Russian throne.
+In 1612, Nizhny Novgorod and other Russian cities led by prince Dmitry Pozharsky and Kuzma Minin rose against the Polish occupants, besieged the Kremlin, and expelled them.
+In 1613, the Zemsky Sobor elected Michael Romanov aa tsar, establishing the Romanov dynasty.
+The 17th century saw several risings, such as the liberation of Moscow from the Polish–Lithuanian invaders (1612), the Salt Riot (1648), the Copper Riot (1662), and the Moscow uprising of 1682.

-During the first half of the 17th century, the population of Moscow doubled from roughly 100,000 to 200,000.
-It expanded beyond its ramparts in the later 17th century.
-It is estimated, that in the middle of the 17th century, 20% of Moscow suburb's inhabitants were from the Grand Duchy of Lithuania, practically all of them being driven from their homeland to Moscow by Muscovite invaders.
-By 1682, there were 692 households established north of the ramparts, by Ukrainians and Belarusians abducted from their hometowns in the course of the Russo-Polish War (1654–1667).
-These new outskirts of the city came to be known as the Meshchanskaya sloboda, after Ruthenian meshchane "town people".
-The term meshchane (мещане) acquired pejorative connotations in 18th-century Russia and today means "petty bourgeois" or "narrow-minded philistine".

-The entire city of the late 17th century, including the slobodas that grew up outside the city ramparts, are contained within what is today Moscow's Central Administrative Okrug.
+During the first half of the 17th century, the population doubled from 100,000 to 200,000, and it expanded beyond its ramparts in the latter part of the century.
+In the middle of the 17th century, 20% of Moscow suburb's inhabitants were from the Grand Duchy of Lithuania, being driven from their homeland by the Muscovite invaders.
+By 1682, there were 692 households established north of the ramparts, by Ukrainians and Belarusians abducted from their hometowns in the course of the Russo-Polish War of 1654–1667.
+These new outskirts became known as the Meshchanskaya sloboda, after Ruthenian meshchane "town people".
+The term meshchane acquired pejorative connotations in 18th-century Russia and today means "petty bourgeois" or "narrow-minded philistine".
+The entire city of the late 17th century are contained within what is today Moscow's Central Administrative Okrug.

 Numerous disasters befell the city.
 The plague epidemics ravaged Moscow in 1570–1571, 1592 and 1654–1656.
 The plague killed upwards of 80% of the people in 1654–55.
 Fires burned out much of the wooden city in 1626 and 1648.

-In 1712 Peter the Great moved his government to the newly built Saint Petersburg on the Baltic coast.
-Moscow ceased to be Russia's capital, except for a brief period from 1728 to 1732 under the influence of the Supreme Privy Council.
+In 1712, Peter the Great moved his government to the newly built Saint Petersburg on the Baltic coast.